w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 While some users may find it useful to have multiple ways to locate some groups of user interface elements within a non-web document or software program, this is not required by the success criterion (and may pose difficulties in some situations).</div>
 <div class="note wcag2ict">

 The definitions of “[set of documents](#set-of-documents)” and “[set of software programs](#set-of-software-programs)” in WCAG2ICT require every item in the set to be independently reachable, and so nothing in such a set can be a “step in a process” that can't be reached any other way.
-The purpose of the exception—that items in a process are exempt from meeting this success criterion—is achieved by the definition of set.</div>
+The purpose of the exception—that items in a process are exempt from satisfying this success criterion—is achieved by the definition of set.</div>

 <div class="note wcag2ict software">